How to Automate Client Reporting as a Virtual Assistant (2026)

 The least-used layer in most VA workflows, and the highest-leverage one for time savings.
 An AI model receives structured data from your report and generates the written summary section, the paragraph that tells the client what the numbers mean.
 You review and edit.
 The thinking remains yours; the blank-page problem disappears.

-Section 6 covers the prompt template and both the automated (Zapier-integrated) and manual versions of this step.
+Section 6 covers the prompt template and both the automated (Make-integrated) and manual versions of this step.

 4. How to Build Your First Automated Client Report: Step-by-Step